-Type 1 diabetes can be an isolating condition.
-It’s important for you to know that you are not alone.
-Your health care team (which includes your doctor, a nurse educator, a dietician, and a psychologist) should always be your first stop for specific medical information regarding type 1 diabetes.
-But there are also lots of other organizations here to support you in your journey.
+It is important for you to know that everyone needs to build their diabetes social support network (friends, family, trusted adults).
+Your health care team (which can include a medical provider, a nurse educator, a dietician, social worker, and a psychologist) should always be your first stop for specific medical information regarding type 1 diabetes.
+But there are also lots of other people and organizations to help you build your Type 1 TEAM!

 - Beyond Type 1.
 A website with loads of advice and blogs about life with type 1 diabetes.

 - Children with Diabetes.
-An online community for kids, families and adults with diabetes.
-They also hold an annual conference for children with type 1 diabetes and their families, called Friends for Life.
+An online community for children, families and adults with diabetes.

 - Glu.
 An online community for people with type 1 diabetes and people who care about them.

 - JDRF.
 JDRF offers a Bag of Hope for children who are newly diagnosed with type 1 diabetes, and a T1D Care Kit for newly diagnosed adults.
 You can request to have these sent to you online.
 Also check out TypeOneNation, a social network for people with type 1 diabetes and one-one-one volunteer and online support to answer questions.